Supercard of Honor (2023)

-The 2023 Supercard of Honor is the upcoming fifteenth Supercard of Honor professional wrestling pay-per-view produced by American promotion Ring of Honor (ROH).
-It will take place on March 31, 2023, at the Galen Center in Los Angeles, California.
-Wrestlers from ROH's sister promotion All Elite Wrestling (AEW) will also be featured.
+The 2023 Supercard of Honor was a professional wrestling pay-per-view produced by American promotion Ring of Honor (ROH).
+It was the 16th Supercard of Honor and took place on March 31, 2023, at the Galen Center in Los Angeles, California.
+Wrestlers from ROH's parent promotion All Elite Wrestling (AEW), and partner promotions New Japan Pro-Wrestling (NJPW) and Lucha Libre AAA Worldwide (AAA) were also featured.

+Twelve matches were contested at the event, including four on the Zero Hour pre-show.
+In the main event, Claudio Castagnoli retained the ROH World Championship against Eddie Kingston.
+In other prominent matches, Katsuyori Shibata defeated Wheeler Yuta to become the new ROH Pure Champion, The Lucha Brothers became the new ROH World Tag Team Champions after defeating Aussie Open, The Kingdom, Top Flight and La Facción Ingobernable in a Ladder match, Samoa Joe retained the ROH World Television Championship against Mark Briscoe and, in the opening contest, El Hijo del Vikingo defeated Komander to retain the AAA Mega Championship.

 Production

 Background

 Supercard of Honor is a pay-per-view professional wrestling event annually presented by Ring of Honor (ROH), and primarily takes place during the weekend of WrestleMania - the flagship event of WWE, and considered to be the biggest wrestling event of the year.
 It has been a yearly tradition since 2006.
 The shows are sometimes two-day events, traditionally taking place on Friday nights and/or Saturday afternoons, and are held either in or nearby the same city as that year's WrestleMania.

 On January 11, 2023, it was announced that Supercard of Honor would take place on March 31 at the Galen Center in Los Angeles, California.